Black Market (Rick Ross album)

 Black Market is the eighth studio album by American rapper Rick Ross.
-The album was released on December 4, 2015, by Maybach Music Group, Slip-n-Slide Records and Def Jam Recordings.
+The album was released on December 4, 2015, by Maybach Music Group and Def Jam Recordings.
 The album features guest appearances from John Legend, CeeLo Green, Nas, DJ Premier, Mariah Carey, Mary J. Blige, Chris Brown, Future and The-Dream.

 Background

 In November 2015, in an interview with Billboard, he spoke about the album, saying: "You know, this album is, I feel like, most definitely gonna be a Rozay on a higher, intellectual level, just discussing a different array of things.
 When you listen to records like "Foreclosure," that's like me sitting in a room by myself just rapping about things that's running across my mind and things that have been bothering me.
 And during my incarceration, that was the type of music I created.
 Just in that short moment of time, I really just sat there...
 I'm a muthafucka that flies six million miles a year and just to halt one day, out of the blue, for three weeks?
 It's just, "Woah."
 There's a lot of shit that I wrote and a lot of shit that I thought about.
 I came back out and scrapped a lot of music and I recorded some dope songs, but my first day home I recorded six records.
 So that's why I was able to put out the Black Dollar record and have been releasing a slew of freestyles, just feeding the fans and everybody that's been asking for that Rozay music."